This Tips For Getting Started On Weight Watchers post is not officially associated with Weight Watchers (WW).

 Screw the fruit.
 Let’s have cookies!

-So, when the Freestyle program came out, healthy foods like fruits, vegetables, and chicken were free.
+So, when the Freestyle program came out, healthy foods like fruits, vegetables, and chicken were zero point foods.
 That really helps you choose a banana as a snack instead of a chocolate bar.

 If you meal plan, you are going to have a better chance of sticking to your points.